Mechanical Prosthetics

-The simplest prosthetics don't use electronics at all.
-A body-powered prosthetic arm uses a harness that wraps around your shoulders and back.
-Cables connect to the hook or hand at the end.
+A body-powered prosthetic uses a harness that wraps around your shoulders and back.
+A cable connects from the harness to the hook or hand at the end of the arm.

 When you shrug your shoulder forward, it pulls on the cable, which opens the hook.
 Relax your shoulder, and rubber bands snap it closed again.
-It works exactly like squeezing a bicycle hand brake!
+It works exactly like squeezing a bicycle hand brake -- pull the lever, the brake engages.

 Hook is CLOSED

-Prosthetic hooks might look simple, but they're incredibly useful!
-People can grip tools, carry heavy bags, hold utensils, and even grab things from hot water since metal doesn't feel heat.
+Prosthetic hooks might look simple, but they are incredibly useful.
+People can grip tools, carry heavy bags, hold utensils, and even grab things from hot water since metal does not feel heat.

 How It Stays On